+>> getparm

->> getparm Plot the 2nd interferogram again with smaller plotted points (the 'up' cursor key retrieves earlier commands entered).
-You will notice that many candidate pixels are selected in a dark rectangular patch, which is a body of water.
-This demonstrates that amplitude dispersion is not a perfect proxy for phase noise.
-2.3 Calculate temporal coherence This step estimates the spatially correlated phase for each PS candidate, subtracts it, estimates the spatially-uncorrelated DEM error for each pixel from the remaining phase, subtracts this and finally estimates the temporal coherence for each pixel from the residual phase.
+Plot the 2nd interferogram again with smaller plotted points (the 'up' cursor key in Matlab retrieves earlier commands that you entered).
+You will notice that many candidate pixels are selected in a dark patches, which are bodies of water.
+This demonstrates that amplitude dispersion (used for candidate selection) is not a perfect proxy for phase noise.

+2.3 Calculate temporal coherence

+This step estimates the spatially correlated phase for each PS candidate, subtracts it, estimates the spatially-uncorrelated DEM error for each pixel from the remaining phase, subtracts this and finally estimates the temporal coherence for each pixel from the residual phase.
 This process is iterated three times by default.
-To run this step enter: The two parameters (2,2) given with the stamps command represent the step you want to start with (first parameter) and the step you want to end with (second parameter).
-The above command will thus only run the 2nd step.
+To run this step enter:

+stamps(2,2)